 - Reason why: familiarity with common kinds of assistive technology and how they interact with digital content allows creators and designers to build content and services that are inclusive of users with disabilities.

 - Also may be called: adaptive technology, AT

 - Definition: A device that uses screen reading technology to translate words shown on a computer screen into a braille format.

 - Reason why: this device allows people who are blind or have low vision to physically access and read digital content.

 - Also may be called: refreshable braille display

-- Also may be called: quality captions, open captions, closed captions
+- Also may be called: quality captions, meaningful captions, open captions, closed captions

 CART (Communication Access Realtime Translation)